foo123/modelview.js/README.md

 Current work is focusing on (model) collections and using the **composite pattern** to define composite models and composite views (which can contain submodels and subviews).
 This way more complexity (especially collections of objects) can be handled in a more abstract, clean and generic way.
 Apart from that, current work extends the **type-casting**, **validation** framework in an *algebraic/functional* way, which makes more intuitive and easier to apply types and validation to model data, see examples and updates.

-Also focusing on dynamic templates (in an engine-agnostic way) directly inside the markup handled by modelview.js and dynamic data-bind update (this is sth that is already handled using 'data-bind: text' attributes, however it can become cumbersome), see examples and updates.
+Furthermore, focus is on inline dynamic binding and update directly inside the markup handled by modelview.js (this is sth that is already handled using 'data-bind: text' attributes, however it can become cumbersome), see examples and updates.

 jQuery DOM/Event dependency has been removed, ModelView can be used a standalone framework, however it provides a plugin (and widget) for jQuery (jQueryUI) for easy integration (see examples).